Table of contents

 6. Non lucrative visa

-- A non-lucrative visa is suitable for those with sufficient and guaranteed means to live without working in Spain.
+- A non-lucrative visa in Spain is suitable for those with sufficient and guaranteed means to live without having to work and earn a living

 - The non-lucrative visa requires passive income rather than income from work.
 Acceptable income sources would be income from rental property, share dividends etc